Oxycodone: Side effects

 The most common side effects of oxycodone include delayed gastric emptying, euphoria, anxiolysis (a reduction in anxiety), feelings of relaxation, and respiratory depression.
-Common side effects of oxycodone include constipation (23%), nausea (23%), vomiting (12%), somnolence (23%), dizziness (13%), itching (13%), dry mouth (6%), and sweating (5%).
+Common side effects of oxycodone include constipation (23%), nausea (23%), vomiting (12%), drowsiness (23%), dizziness (13%), itching (13%), dry mouth (6%), and sweating (5%).
 Less common side effects (experienced by less than 5% of patients) include loss of appetite, nervousness, abdominal pain, diarrhea, urinary retention, dyspnea, and hiccups.

 Most side effects generally become less intense over time, although issues related to constipation are likely to continue for the duration of use.
-Chronic use of this compound and associated constipation issues can become very serious, and have been implicated in life-threatening bowel perforations.
+Chronic use of oxycodone and the associated constipation issues can become severe, and have been implicated in life-threatening bowel perforations.
 A number of specific medications including naloxegol have been developed to address opioid induced constipation.

 Oxycodone in combination with naloxone in managed-release tablets has been formulated to both deter abuse and reduce opioid-induced constipation.